polarsong/mtDNA_mutspectrum/README.md

 # mtDNA_mutspectrum

-it's a project for developing mutational spectrum of mtDNA
+this project  is aimed for reconstructing and analysing mitochondrial mutational spectra.

+main analyses and scripts are located in "HEAD" directory all databases, figures and supplements you can find in "BODY" directory